 Anti-tips, spring-loaded swing-away ones.
 These are ideal for those new to active wheelchairs who want the added security and stability these add.

 Fat wheels - to switch-out with the standard rear wheels, these feature chunky tyres for off-road use.

 The Fat wheels are best paired with an off-road front add-on.
 In particularly, Rehasense's lightweight carbon Track Wheel is ideal for those propelling off-road, or one of the PAWS handbikes - City, Cruiser and Tourer for high-speed powered off-roading.

 This will enable you to package it with powered add on from various suppliers or even a loan chair if anyone has an issue or delay with a wheelchair.

 The Icon 60 goes against much of what we'd usually recommend for an active wheelchair - we strongly feel that everyone in an active wheelchair is best off with one built for them.
 But with its adjustability, range of seat widths, and high specs, it genuinely does suit many people.

 It's a mid-range wheelchair, ideal for those after a first properly light active, rigid chair a step above basic models that might be supplied by the NHS, such as Invacare's Action range, and the Quickie Life models.
-It's of a similar level to chairs like Ki Mobility's Tsunami, and Quickie's Argon 2 - available quicker, but with less customisation.
+It's of a similar level to chairs like Ki Mobility's Rogue ALX, and Quickie's Argon 2 - available quicker, but with less customisation.